Tesla Cybertruck: Production and offerings

-In 2019, Elon Musk announced that the Cybertruck would launch in late 2021 with a starting price of US$39,900.
+In November 2019, Elon Musk announced that the Cybertruck production would launch in late 2021 with a starting price of $39,900 and offer more configurations in 2022.
 The release date was later delayed to 2022, and subsequently to late 2023, with an updated base price of US$60,990.
-In May 2022, Tesla stopped taking orders from customers outside North America, and in December 2023, it confirmed that the Cybertruck would be available exclusively in that region.
+In May 2022, Tesla stopped taking orders from customers outside North America, and in December 2023, it confirmed that the Cybertruck would be available exclusively in North America.
 While individual imports into the European Union and United Kingdom are possible, type approval restrictions prevent registration for public road use in many countries.

 In June 2023, chief designer Franz von Holzhausen drove an early build Cybertruck to an event at the Petersen Automotive Museum.
 The first unit was assembled at Gigafactory Texas in July 2023, though Tesla later clarified that this was part of pilot production.

 Serial production began by November 2023, with production-specification units appearing in Tesla showrooms later that month.
-On November 30, 2023, Tesla hosted a delivery event at Gigafactory Texas, during which it handed over the first trucks to a small selection of customers.
+On November 30, 2023, Tesla hosted a delivery event at Gigafactory Texas.
 The event featured a demonstration of the vehicle's armored glass withstanding a baseball thrown by von Holzhausen, and a promotional video showing the Cybertruck winning a drag race against a Porsche 911 while towing another 911.
-Although Musk claimed the race occurred over a 1/4 mile distance, analysis of the footage suggested it was likely 1/8 mile.
+Although Musk claimed the race occurred over 1/4 mile, analysis of the footage suggested it was likely 1/8 mile.